p4squ4lle/ds-project-EDA/task_description/DataScienceLifeCycle.md

 # Data Science Livecycle

-[TOC]

 ## 1. Business Understanding

 **Ask relevant questions and define objectives for the problem that needs to be tackled.**

-- which is the area estimated to have the highest house prizes?
-- which are the key properties a house must have to yield a high selling prize?
--

 ## 2. Data Mining